 If you ask a handful or two of people what DevOps is, you’ll be surprised by the variability in their answers.
-Some will talk about tooling and automation.
+Some will talk about tooling and automation (like Pluralsight's Flow, for instance).
 Others will allude to team alignment and structure.
 Most likely, you’ll get a response that describes the way DevOps is understood in that person’s organization—and that probably highlights the benefits they’re enjoying from it.

 While every answer has some truth to it, at its core, DevOps is coalescing development and operations.
 That’s a simple way to approach the term.
 Rather than having development handoff code to operations to release, deploy and monitor software (dev then ops), DevOps has both teams work side-by-side (dev plus ops).

 You’re probably hearing more and more about DevOps because more and more organizations are adopting the practice—and for good reason.
 DevOps has been praised for shortening development cycles, which has ultimately created better experiences for both the organization and its end users.
 Here are five core benefits you’ll see by implementing DevOps.

 A key reason for the move to DevOps is that it gets the team back in the mindset of the customer.
 In software development, it’s easy to fall into the trap of thinking that the end goal is really great software.
 This mindset makes it reasonable to justify long development and release timelines, because the software looks amazing by the end.

 This is a myth for two reasons.
 First, even with a long development timeline, who is to say the software is actually better?
 But more importantly, thinking only about the software makes you forget the most important thing: the customer.
 The customer is looking for a solution, a functional product that will solve their problem.
 They don’t care so much about the process, only that they’re delivered a good product.
 DevOps naturally puts you in the customers' shoes since you’re focused on smaller releases and there’s more room for immediate feedback.

 Unites teams for faster product shipments